thomasaarholt/prism-em.github.io/source-code.md

 } else if (meta.algorithm == Algorithm::Multislice){
 	execute_plan = Multislice_entry;
 }

+/*
+// more code..
+*/
+}
 ~~~

-If you think this is overkill, and I could just have an if-else for this case, consider that there are choices of PRISM/Multislice, the possibility of CPU-only or GPU-enabled, the possibility of streaming/singlexfer if we are using the GPU codes, etc. It would create a lot of divergences very quickly, and this is a better solution.
+If you think this is overkill, and I could just have an if-else for this case, consider that there are choices of PRISM/multislice, the possibility of CPU-only or GPU-enabled, the possibility of streaming/singlexfer if we are using the GPU codes, etc. It would create a lot of divergences very quickly, and this is a better solution.

 ## PRISM